ThatLinuxGuyYouKnow/doors-of-sauron/README.md

 ## How to play

-- Already have go installed?
+### Already have go installed?

+- clone this repo
+- Run
+  > go run main.go